usnistgov/800-63-3/sp800-63-3/definitions.md

 A public or symmetric key that is trusted because it is directly built into hardware or software, or securely provisioned via out-of-band means, rather than because it is vouched for by another trusted entity (e.g. in a public key certificate).
 A trust anchor may have name or policy constraints limiting its scope.

 #### Usability
-Per  International Organization for Standardization/International Electrotechnical Commission (ISO/IEC) 9241-11: Extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency, and satisfaction in a specified context of use.
+Per ISO/IEC 9241-11: Extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency, and satisfaction in a specified context of use.

 #### Verifier
 An entity that verifies the claimant's identity by verifying the claimant's possession and control of one or two authenticators using an authentication protocol.
 To do this, the verifier may also need to validate credentials that link the authenticator(s) to the subscriber's identifier and check their status.